 The Bottom Line

-The AI presentation market in 2026 is crowded, but most tools are converging on the same approach: type a prompt, get slides.
-The real differentiator isn't speed - they're all fast.
-It's what happens after the AI generates the first draft.
+The AI presentation market in 2026 is crowded, but most tools are converging on the same approach: type a prompt, get a 16:9 landscape slide deck.
+The real differentiator isn't generation speed - they're all fast.
+It's what your audience actually does with the result.

 Try Flow2 →